djeedai/bevy_hanabi/README.md

 Hanabi — a particle system plugin for the Bevy game engine.

-⚠ _Bevy 0.6.0 does not build with the `nightly` toolchain.
-This breaks `docs.rs` builds.
-A fix is expected for 0.6.1._

 ## Usage

 This plugin is only compatible with Bevy v0.6.